Passengers leave Hong Kong cruise ship after coronavirus quarantine lifted

 Tweets about this

-Canada24News Passengers leave Hong Kong cruise ship after coronavirus quarantine lifted https://t.co/EzzhF3eQ7I https://t.co/bXEWQjKNDw 3 minutes ago
+Reality Check RT @CBCAlerts: Passengers leave Hong Kong cruise ship as authorities lift quarantine after all clear on coronavirus: https://t.co/2PMD6VvdJj 11 minutes ago

-Musafir Namah#Coronavirus 3,600 passengers and crew members on World Dream cruise stranded in Hong Kong finally leave ship after… https://t.co/XPBzX23Oak 4 minutes ago

-✨✨ RT @SCMPNews: Coronavirus: passengers stranded on World Dream cruise ship in Hong Kong ‘could be allowed to leave as soon as Tuesday’ https… 4 minutes ago
+Mai RT @SCMPNews: Coronavirus: passengers stranded on World Dream cruise ship in Hong Kong ‘could be allowed to leave as soon as Tuesday’ https… 18 minutes ago

-Marie All 3,600 on board allowed to leave cruise ship quarantined in Hong Kong after crew test negative for coronavirus https://t.co/NgtcDulrse 23 minutes ago
+Брат Иоанн ☦ 🇫🇷 🇷🇺 All 3,600 on board allowed to leave cruise ship quarantined in Hong Kong after crew test negative for coronavirus —… https://t.co/tworX5rmV3 18 minutes ago

+MarthaLeah Nangalama via @PerilofAfrica Passengers leave Hong Kong cruise ship after coronavirus quarantine lifted: Passengers began dis… https://t.co/wlkvXn1Pyj 19 minutes ago

+MyCityNews.ca Passengers leave Hong Kong cruise ship after coronavirus quarantine lifted https://t.co/2H2Hs7l294 https://t.co/i08zUEaHZM 37 minutes ago